Cosmic-Chatter/Constellation/control_server/README.md

 ### Connecting to the web console
 To access the web console from any device on the same subnet, open a browser and enter `http://[static_ip]:[port]`.
 Note that **_Constellation_** does not support HTTPS.

-For example, if your static IP is 10.8.2.100, and your port is the default, 8082, your web address would be `http://10.8.2.100:8082`.
+For example, if your static IP is 10.8.2.100, and your port is the default 8082, your web address would be `http://10.8.2.100:8082`.
 You can bookmark this address for future access.

 ### Configuration